wujun4code/docs-en/views/realtime-guide.md

 # Real-time Message Guide

-Real-time Message on LeanCloud allows you to make a full-featured real-time chat application without having to self-host a backend service.
-All message history stroed in the cloud safely.
-Offline messages will be delivered through Push Service(APNS or FCM).
+LeanCloud Real-time Messaging service allows you to make a full-featured real-time chat application without having to self-host a backend service.
+All of your messages are safely stored in the cloud.
+Offline messages will be delivered through Push Service([APNs](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html) or [FCM](https://firebase.google.com/docs/cloud-messaging/)).

-Message content can be flexibly customized.
+The content of a message is fully customizable.

 For example, the code to send a text message is as follows: